sih-2024-msrit/bail-sarathi/README.md

 ## License

-*(Specify your license here, e.g., MIT, Apache 2.0, or leave as proprietary if applicable)*

-This project is licensed under the [Your License Name] License - see the LICENSE.md file for details (if applicable).
+This project is licensed under the GNU General Public License v2.0 - see the LICENSE.md file for details (if applicable).